 Before you get too far into the planning, it’s important to define what you truly want and need.
 Make a list of your must-haves versus your nice-to-haves.
 This helps you and your contractor focus the budget on what matters most.
 A major mistake is failing to get a fixed-price bid based on a detailed project scope.
 Having a clear understanding of every detail, from materials to finishes, ensures your estimate is accurate.
 Our design and build services are structured to help you solidify these plans upfront, creating a solid foundation for your budget and preventing costly changes down the line.

-Understand the 30% Rule for Home Value
+What is the 30% Rule for Home Value?

 Have you heard of the 30% rule?
 It’s a simple guideline that suggests you shouldn’t spend more than 30% of your home’s total value on a single renovation project.
 For example, if your home is worth $500,000, you’d aim to keep your kitchen remodel under $150,000.
 While not a hard-and-fast rule, it’s a great gut check to ensure your investment is proportional to your property’s value.
 This helps protect you from overcapitalizing, meaning you won’t spend more on the project than it adds to your home’s resale value.
 It’s a smart way to approach any home renovation and make sure your money is well spent.

-Plan for Change Orders and Contingencies
+Plan for the Unexpected: Change Orders and Extras

 Even with the best planning, unexpected issues can pop up during construction.
 You might discover hidden structural problems or simply change your mind about a design element.
 That’s why it’s essential to set aside a contingency fund—typically 10% to 20% of your total project cost.
 This fund covers unforeseen expenses and formal “change orders,” which are amendments to the original contract.
 Building this buffer into your budget from day one provides peace of mind and financial flexibility.
 It allows you to handle surprises without derailing the entire project or causing unnecessary stress.